jupyter/governance/linux-proposal.md

 March 5, 2024

-*Discussion of this proposal is at https://github.com/jupyter/governance/issues/204.*
+*Discussion of this proposal is at https://github.com/jupyter/governance/issues/204.
+You can also [contact the EC](https://executive-council-team-compass.readthedocs.io/en/latest/#contacting-the-executive-council) in the EC office hours or by private email to share your thoughts.*

 # Executive Summary